minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 "s"(squash) merges multiple commits to a single commit.
 It is the important to manage the organized commit histories.
-Since it is a little hard to understand only with the text, suppose there are some commits with like:
+Since it is a little hard to understand only with the text, suppose there are some commits like:

 ```
 # git log --pretty=oneline